How to find the holonomy algebra of a Lorentzian manifold: Finding the type of a Lorentzian holonomy algebra

 We consider the case $\g\subset\simil(n)$.
 The following statement has been already discussed in Section \ref{secWalker}.

-\begin{prop} Let $(M,g)$ be a locally indecomposable Lorentzian manifold with the holonomy algebra $\g\subset\simil(n)$, then $\g$ is of type 2 or 4 if and only if for any Walker coordinate system it holds $\partial^2_v H=\partial_v\partial_i H=0$, equivalently, there exists a Walker coordinate system in a neighbourhood of each point such that $\partial_v H=0$.
-If $M$ is simply connected, then these conditions are equivalent to the existence of a parallel light-like vector field.
-Otherwise, $\g$ is of type 1 or 3. \end{prop}
+\begin{prop} Let $(M,g)$ be a locally indecomposable Lorentzian manifold with the holonomy algebra $\g\subset\simil(n)$, then $\g$ is of type 2 or 4 if and only if for any Walker coordinate system it holds $\partial^2_v H=\partial_v\partial_i H=0$, equivalently, there exists a Walker coordinate system in a neighborhood of each point such that $\partial_v H=0$.
+If $M$ is simply connected, then these conditions are equivalent to the existence of a parallel light-like vector field. \end{prop}

 Now we should be able to decide between types 1 and 3 and between types 2 and 4.
 We will do that in the following two theorems.

 Suppose that $\g$ is of type 1 or 3.
 The following theorem allows to find the type of $\g$.